Pixocoin/Pixo-Cash/README.md

 ## Development
 ### Build 0.0.0-beta01
 Pixo Classic is currently under development.
+The software was under 51% attack and the system has stopped working!

 ## Getting Started